-We are pleased to announce the delivery of the New ONLINE MHFA England First Aid Course.
+We are pleased to offer a range of ONLINE MHFA England First Aid Courses.
 This course covers all the learning outcomes of the traditional face to face classroom course but is delivered virtually.

 Mental Health First Aid (MHFA) England is an internationally recognised training course which teaches people how to spot the signs and symptoms of Mental ill Health and provide help on a First Aid basis.